Azure/azure-sdk-for-js/documentation/RLC-quickstart.md

 # How to write test for RLC

-In order to release it, we need to add some tests for it to make sure we are delivering high quality packages. but before we add the test, we need to add a generate-test: true make the code generator generate the necessary change in package.json and tsconfig.json so that test framework can work.
-Once the generation finished, you will see a sampleTest.spec.ts file in your `{PROJECT_ROOT}/test/public` folder, which only has a empty test and you may change them into test against your own services.
+In order to release it, we need to add some tests for it to make sure we are delivering high quality packages. but before we add the test, we need to add a `generate-test: true` make the code generator generate the necessary change in `package.json` and `tsconfig.json` so that test framework can work.
+Once the generation finished, you will see a  `sampleTest.spec.ts` file in your `{PROJECT_ROOT}/test/public` folder, which only has a empty test and you may change them into test against your own services.

+See the [Javascript Codegen Quick Start for Test](https://github.com/Azure/azure-sdk-for-js/blob/main/documentation/test-quickstart.md) for information on how to write and run tests for the Javascript SDK.

 ## Prerequisites